Week 1 T&L Activities:

 – communications.

-3.12.2 Understand the interrelationships between data analysis tools and the
+3.12.2 Understand the interrelationships between data analysis tools and the scale of data

 Files that support this week